Csriso/iron-miner/README.md

 ## MVP

 - Add basic collisions.
+DONE

 - Add enemies that spawn at randomly locations.
+DONE

 - Enemies follow you and can attack you.
+DONE

 - Player can attack enemies and mine ores.
+DONE

 - Player animations of idle, walk and attack.
+DONE

 - Enemies animations of walk.
+DONE

 - Enemies run to your position to damage you.
+DONE

 - Iron ores spawn at random location and you get coins if you mine them.
+DONE

+- Sounds/music.
+DONE

 ## Backlog